 “Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.

-As 2016 draws to a close, there is probably a lot on your mind.
-You have the holidays to consider, projects to wrap up, and maybe even some events to plan for the holiday season and 2017.
 If you find yourself in the event planning boat, Formstack can help.
-We have several features that are great for event planning, but one of our most useful is the Event Field.
+We have several features that are great for event planning, but one of our most useful is the Event field.
 Adding this handy form field to one of your event planning forms lets you quickly set up prices, organize ticket quantities, and add settings that make it easy to shut down your form when available quantities have sold out.

 Event Prices and Ticket Quantities

-- Add the Event Field to your event planning form by dragging it over from the “Advanced Fields” section on the left-hand side of the builder.
+- Add the Event/Product field to your event planning form by dragging it over from the “Advanced Fields” section on the left-hand side of the builder.

 - In the editor that opens up on the left, scroll down to “Charge Type” and choose whether the event will have a fixed price or be available for free.
 If you choose “Fixed Amount,” you will be able to enter a ticket price.